mothur/mothur.github.io/_wiki/make.shared.md

-or you can convert a [ count file](/wiki/Count_File) to a [shared file](/wiki/shared_file) and [list file](/wiki/list_file) where each representative sequence is placed in it's own OTU..
+or you can convert a [ count file](/wiki/Count_File) to a [shared file](/wiki/shared_file) and [list file](/wiki/list_file) where each representative sequence is placed in it's own OTU.
+This is the same thing as generating a shared file of ASVs

-    mothur > make.shared(count=amazon.count_table, label=0.03)
+    mothur > make.shared(count=amazon.count_table, label=asv)

 This command will generate a [shared file](/wiki/shared_file).